 So all you misogynists have to reinforce the nagging wife stereotype, but no one comments the joke isn’t funny because it’s inaccurate?
 “Happily” is an adverb modifying “lived” and is grammatically correct.

-bartimus fartimus over 1 year ago
+bartimus fartimus almost 2 years ago

 I think “ever after” actually modifies “happily”.
 Am I wrong?
 Methinks the queen is not so smart.